Skardyy/Shell-Alias-Maker/README.md

 # Shell Alias Maker
-sam is used for easily creating aliases for terminal
+Sam is used for easily creating shell scripts that run apps or commands and can be ported everywhere

 ## Usage
 * download sam.exe from [latest release](https://github.com/Skardyy/Shell-Alias-Maker/releases/latest).
 Or ~